Valuebrain/specs/company/company-specs.md

 Our win-win approach to value-sourcing bridges skill gaps resulting in loss of competitiveness on one side with well-motivated expertise resulting in raising wages on the other side.
 In both cases, local communities benefit by fostering economic growth on both sides of the globe.
 This collaboration ensures that both our customers and our experts benefit, ultimately leading to thriving communities in both places.

-**Example**: An SME that gains affordable access to top-tier IT expertise through our services.
-This SME can now compete with larger corporations, improving their market position and growth prospects.
-On the other side, the IT experts who provide these services see an increase in their income, which in turn uplifts their local communities by improving living standards, education, and infrastructure.
-This creates a cycle of prosperity, as thriving SMEs and empowered professionals contribute to the betterment of society.
+**Example**: An SME that gains affordable access to top-tier expertise through our services can now compete with larger corporations, improving their market position and growth prospects.
+On the other side, the professionals who provide these services see an increase in their income, which in turn uplifts their local communities by improving living standards, education, and infrastructure.
+This creates a cycle of prosperity, as thriving SMEs and empowered professionals contribute to a better future.

 ## 4. Clear Value for Suppliers